projectodd/openwhisk-katacoda/5-packages/05-sharing.md

 Note that the `kelvin` package is still private.
 The package bindings must be published separately.

-Should you change your mind and need to unpublish a package, simpley pass `no` where we passed `yes` above:
+Should you change your mind and need to unpublish a package, simply pass `no` where we passed `yes` above:

 ``wsk -i package update conversions --shared no``{{execute}}